 The Clock recovery trigger derives a timing reference directly from the NRZ waveform to be measured.
-The clock recovery trigger covers the most popular electrical standards used today from 6.5 Mb/s to 8 Gb/s bit rates.
+The clock recovery trigger covers the most popular electrical standards used today from 6.5 Mb/s to 11.3 Gb/s bit for the PicoScope 9404A-25.